Juanita, Kirkland, Washington: History

-Juanita Bay was first home to members of the Duwamish tribe, who had a winter village with three longhouses at the mouth of Juanita Creek in today's Juanita Bay Park.
-The village was known as Tahb-tahb-iuh, which may be Lushootseed for 'Loamy Place' after the composition of the soil, known as loam.
+Juanita Bay was first home to members of the Duwamish tribe, who had a winter village with three longhouses at the mouth of Juanita Creek in today's Juanita Beach Park.
+The village was known as təb(ɬ)tubixʷ in Lushootseed, literally 'Loamy Place' referring to the composition of the soil, known as loam.
 The bay was a popular place to harvest wapatoes, an aquatic plant with an edible root.
 Many of the Native residents died of smallpox in the mid-nineteenth century, but some continued traveling to the area by canoe until at least 1917.

 Kirkland's earliest European settlers homesteaded in Juanita.
 Among them was Mary Jane Russell Terry, who is believed to have called the settlement "Juanita" after the 1853 Spanish love song Nita Juanita written by Caroline Norton.
 The earliest written reference to Juanita can be found in a settler's journal entry from 1873, where it is misspelled as "Waneta".

 Martin W. Hubbard and his family established a homestead in Juanita in 1870, and throughout the 1880s the village and its post office, where Hubbard was postmaster, were known officially as "Hubbard" rather than Juanita.
 He would also establish Juanita Bay as a small port for steamers and ferries with the creation of a dock called Hubbard's Landing.
 In 1876, Dorr Forbes, a Civil War veteran, settled in Juanita.
 Forbes moved his original Seattle-area house, first built in Madison Park, across the lake by barge, though this structure would have to be rebuilt following a fire in 1905.
 Around 1890, Forbes constructed a wooden causeway to connect the village to Kirkland's newly-established Market Street.
 In 1902 Harry Langdon established a feed store and service station at what is now the intersection of 98th Ave NE and NE 116th Ave, which remains Juanita's central business district.